 Chondrodermatitis nodularis helicis in Adult

-Patients preferentially sleep on the side of affected ear and cannot avoid doing so.
-Phone usage on the affected side is common.
-Repeated trauma, pressure, and subsequent ischemic necrosis of the affected cartilage and overlying dermis are thought to promote this condition.
+Repeated trauma, pressure, and subsequent decreased blood flow and ischemic necrosis of the affected cartilage and overlying dermis are thought to promote this condition.
+This chronic pressure may be due to patients preferentially sleeping on the affected side of the head.
+Another possible cause is chronic pressure from cell phone use on the affected side.
 Cold, radiation therapy, and actinic damage may be exacerbating factors.

-It is more common in middle-aged to elderly men with light skin phototypes.
-In men, the lesion favors the helix, whereas in women, the antihelix is more commonly affected.
+This condition is more common in middle-aged to elderly men with light skin phototypes.
+In men, CNH favors the helix, whereas in women, the antihelix is more commonly affected.
 The condition can rarely occur in children.
 There have been no reports of malignant degeneration.

 H61.199 – Noninfective disorders of pinna, unspecified ear